-The idea of finding a cure to your skin care issues is enticing.
+The idea of finding a cure to your skin issues using only natural skin care is enticing.

 I remember when kale was all the rage.
 Kale was in every salad, and everyone was drinking their kale smoothies, and it was the superfood of 2012.
 And then it was olive oil, Acai, coconut oil, goji berries…